Last updated 6 September 2018

 Members are able to update their communication preference through the online member portal (MyBOHS) at any time.
 This includes opting in and out of different types of communication, stating whether they would like print or electronic, along with updating their personal information.

-Personal information relating to members is stored on a Customer Relationship Management system (Microsoft Dynamics) which is hosted onsite at the BOHS Head Office.
-We do not store customer credit card details either in this system or elsewhere.
+Personal information relating to members is stored on a Customer Relationship Management system (IMIS) which is a cloud based system.
+We do not store customer debit/credit card details either in this system or elsewhere.

 Conference or event attendees